 MP3 ID3 tags are used to store important information of a music track, such as the track 'title', track 'number', 'artist', 'album' etc. and even the track artwork.
 The information can then be displayed in your favourite MP3 player application or on your portable player such as an iPod, a Walkman or other music hardware.

-- Fixed a problem setting the podcast option in the CLI.
+- Added the option to export the tag image(s) in the CLI.

-- Added a trim option to the CLI.
+- Added the option to set the artist URL in the CLI.

 - The CLI can now rename files based on the tag data even if the tag data is not changed.

 - Fixed an AIFF issue dealing with corrupt chunks.

 - Fixed an issue getting the MPEG encoder string.

 - Added an option to set the editor type by holding down the control key when opening tracks under Windows.